Esther 6

 Notes

 The king's final command -- אַל תַּפֵּל דָּבָר מִכֹּל אֲשֶׁר דִּבַּרְתָּ ("do not omit a single thing from all that you have proposed") -- ensures that Haman cannot cut corners or diminish the honor.
 He must carry out every detail of the ceremony he designed for himself, now bestowed on the man he intended to kill that very morning.
-The verb נָפַל ("to fall, to let fall, to omit") carries an ominous double meaning: Haman must not "let anything fall" from his proposal, even as he himself is beginning to fall.
+The verb נָפַל ("to fall, to let fall, to omit") carries a telling double meaning: Haman must not "let anything fall" from his proposal, even as he himself is beginning to fall.

 Haman's Humiliation and His Wife's Warning (vv.
 12-14)